ArhanChaudhary/qter/README.md

 | 10 | `R' U' L' F2 L F U F R L U'` |
 | 9 | `B2 U2 L F' R B L2 D2 B R' F L` |

-# Physically running qter
+# Physically running Qter

 ## The Q file format

-The Q file format is qter's representation of a computer program in an executable Rubik's cube language.
+The Q file format is Qter's representation of a computer program in an executable Rubik's cube language.
 The file format was designed in such a way that, with only basic Rubik's cube knowledge, a human can physically manipulate a twisty puzzle to execute a program and perform a meaningful computation.

 Qter doesn't just support 3x3x3 cubes, but it works with any twisty puzzle in the shape of a platonic solid.
-Since most people are most familiar with the 3x3x3 cube, we will introduce qter with the aforementioned from now on.
+Since most people are most familiar with the 3x3x3 cube, we will introduce Qter with the aforementioned from now on.

 Q files are expected to be read from top to bottom.
 Each line indicates an instruction, the simplest of which is just an algorithm to perform on the cube.
 For example: